 Karen immigrated to Australia in 2000 from South Africa with her family and maintains a keen interest in Behavioural Economics, Politics, Psychology & Mental Health.

 Mike Thomas – Board Member

-Prior to coming to Australia, Mike worked with an international mission organisation in Wales, managing their training and development, including a number of projects in Eastern Europe.
-Following this, he advised some of Wales’ fastest growing companies, mainly in the food industry, to develop growth strategies and seek capital to realise these (including the development of export markets).
+Prior to coming to Australia, Mike worked with an international development organisation in Wales, managing their training and development, including a number of projects in Eastern Europe.
+Following this, he advised some of Wales’ fastest growing companies, mainly in the food industry, to develop growth strategies and seek capital to realise these.

-In-between Parramatta and Blacktown, Mike spent a period of time in the not-for-profit sector.
+Mike has also spent a period of time in the not-for-profit sector.
 This included the establishment of national youth charity Whitelion in NSW, and the role of the CEO of Ronald McDonald House Charities Greater Western Sydney.